 - Lyme disease

 - Muscular dystrophy

 - Wilson's disease

 - Social difficulty.
-The communication problems caused by dysarthria may affect your relationships with family and friends and can make social situations challenging.
+Communication problems may affect your relationships with family and friends and make social situations challenging.

 - Depression.
 In some people, dysarthria may lead to social isolation and depression.